Do you want a cookie?

 Banner Hintergrund

 As you have probably already noticed, there are a few things to consider when planning a mixed vegetable bed for your garden.
 As a beginner, it's easy to lose track.
-But don't worry, we've created a mixed crop table that gives you a good overview of good or bad neighbors for the most important crops.
+But don't worry, we've created a mixed crop table that gives you a good overview of good or bad companions for the most important crops.

 Download here